Seventeen of the 18 warmest years in the 136-year record all have occurred since 2001.

 The only people who think you can have infinite growth on a finite planet are mad men and economists.

-Modify personal and local community lifestyle that reduces one’s own environmental and carbon footprint.
+Modify personal and local community lifestyles.

 Accept that it is too late to completely stop climate change, and develop adaptive strategies that will help us live in a changed world.